 Your tortoise will become dehydrated if you don’t regularly soak your tortoise, give it clean drinking water, and feed it succulent foods.

-Dehydration will not only endanger your tort’s health (by increasing the risk of kidney disease) but also affect its ability to move.
-Therefore, your tortoise may choose to stay hidden in its shell to conserve energy.
+Dehydration will endanger your tort’s health by increasing the risk of kidney disease and affecting its ability to move.
+Therefore, your tortoise may stay hidden in its shell to conserve energy.

 How Do Tortoises Hide In Their Shells?

 A tortoise’s shell is fully connected to the body.
-Tortoise shells are hard and strong, often stronger than aluminum, and able to handle more than 100 times the animal’s weight.
+Tortoise shells are hard and strong, often stronger than aluminum, and can handle more than 100 times the animal’s weight.

 The plastron is the innermost part of the shell, and it contains the shoulder plates and part of the ribs.
-According to the National Academy of Sciences, the plastron is the most important part of the shell, as it defines the development structures of the vertebrate and that of the face and skull.
+According to the National Academy of Sciences, the plastron is the most important part of the shell, as it defines the development structures of the vertebrate, face, and skull.

 When it comes to the mechanics of retraction, tortoises can be broadly divided into two types: pleurodira and cryptodira.
-The different species falling within the two categories have different neck structures and, therefore, retract their heads differently.
+The different species falling within the two categories have different neck structures and retract their heads differently.

 Pleurodira

-While this suborder mostly includes turtles, there are a few tortoise species, like the African mud terrapins, that fall within the category.
+While this suborder mostly includes turtles, a few tortoise species, like the African mud terrapins, fall within the category.

 Pleurodires horizontally bend their heads and withdraw them to an open space beside one of the front legs.